-Employees in California are shielded from discrimination and abuse based on real or perceived disability.
+Employees in California are protected from discrimination and abuse based on real or perceived disability.
 Suppose you have a disability or a medical illness, and your employer refuses to make adequate accommodations or treats you unfairly because of your disability.
 In that case, you will be entitled to file a legal claim for compensation.

-What Is Considered a Disability in California?
+What Is Considered as a Disability in California?

 Disability discrimination laws in California classify "disabilities" into three categories: physical, mental, and medical conditions.
 However, what follows is broad.
 What constitutes a disability is a complex issue that non-lawyers find difficult to address.

 Any physiological illness, impairment, condition, cosmetic disfigurement, or anatomical loss that affects one or more body systems and restricts a significant life function is referred to as a "physical disability."

 Limiting "a major life activity" means "making the major life activity impossible to accomplish."
 This can include chronic or episodic illnesses (HIV/AIDS, hepatitis, diabetes, heart disease, and so on) as well as physical deficiencies (broken bones, hypertension, polio, and so on) as well as pregnancy-related disabilities.
 Unfortunately, unless pain limits the major life activity, it does not qualify as a disability.
 If your condition isn't listed above, you can consult with an California Disability Discrimination Lawyer because the list is, at best incomplete.

 A "mental disability" is any mental or psychological disease or condition restricting a major life function, such as intellectual disability, organic brain syndrome, emotional or mental illness, or particular learning disabilities.

 Autism spectrum disorders, bipolar disorder, psychiatric depression, mental illness, schizophrenia, particular learning disabilities, and other chronic or episodic conditions like post-traumatic stress disorder are also forms of mental disabilities.